Isoperimetric and Sobolev inequalities on hypersurfaces in sub-Riemannian Carnot groups: Preliminary tools

-Let $S\subset\GG$ be a hypersurface.
-In this section we shall study the following density-limit: where $B_{\varrho}(x,r)$ is the $\varrho$-ball of center $x\in{\rm Int}\,S$ and radius $r$.
-Note that the point $x$ is {\it not necessarily non-characteristic}.
+It is worth observing that the point $x$ is {\it not necessarily non-characteristic}.
 For a similar analysis, we refer the reader to \cite{Mag, Mag3, Mag4} and to \cite{Mag8}, for the characteristic case in the setting of $2$-step Carnot groups; see also \cite{balogh, BTW}, \cite{FSSC3, FSSC5}.

+We stress that the second part of the following Theorem \ref{BUP} (which, to the best of our knowledge, is new) will be used only in Section \ref{perdindirindina} and Section \ref{asintper} in order to prove some monotonicity estimates for the $\HH$-perimeter of the intersection $S_t$ of a smooth hypersurface $S$ with a homogeneous $\varrho$-ball $B_\varrho(x, t)$ centered at an interior characteristic point $x\in S\cap C_S$.

 \begin{teo} Let $\GG$ be a $k$-step Carnot group.

 \begin{itemize}